amper5and/voice.js/TOKENS.md

 * `rnr` tokens are valid indefinitely
 * `gvx` tokens appear to be valid for a year
 * `auth` tokens are valid for unknown period of time.

+At the time of this writing, I have been able to use the same tokens for two weeks.
+I will keep testing the upper limit of this timeframe and will update this document to reflect the results.

 To store tokens: